zugz/c-toxcore/docs/minpgc.md

 tox\_iterate, and only send one message if many frozen peers become active at once).

-If we receive a New Peer message for a peer, we update its dht key.
+If we receive a New Peer message for a peer, we update its DHT pubkey.

 If we receive a group message originating from an unknown peer, we drop the message but send a Peer Query packet back to the peer who directly sent us the message.
 (This is current behaviour; it's mentioned here because it's important and not currently mentioned in the spec.)

-If we receive a Rejoin packet from a peer we update its dht key, add a temporary groupchat connection for the peer, and, once the connection is online, send out a New Peer message announcing the peer, and a Name message.
+If we receive a Rejoin packet from a peer we update its DHT pubkey, add a temporary groupchat connection for the peer, and, once the connection is online, send out a New Peer message announcing the peer, and a Name message.